mahmoudessam820/my_portfolio/README.md

   aesthetically pleasing but also functional and easy to use.

-- I specialize in designing and developing websites and web applications in Python and Vue.js using the latest technologies.
+- I specialize in designing and developing websites and web applications in Flask and Vue.js using the latest technologies.

 <div align="center">

   <h2 align="center">My Blog📰 & Portfolio👨‍💻</h2>

-My Blog Portfolio is a fully responsive blog website, <br />Responsive for all devices, build using HTML CSS JavaScript.
+My Blog Portfolio is a fully responsive website <br />Responsive for all devices, build using HTML CSS JavaScript.

 <a href="http://mahmoudelkariouny.surge.sh/"><strong>➥ Live</strong></a>